C++ Strings - C++ Programming Tutorial

 Using operator:

-We can access the std::strings using operator in C++.
+We have the capability to retrieve elements from std::strings by utilizing the operator in C++.

 Example